For 70 years and counting, EUFMC has been a must attend annual event for fleets that operate, manage and maintain utility equipment.

-The EUFMC educational program on Driving Safety, Sustainability & Technical Expertise will include presentations by fleet executives, manufacturers, and industry experts.
+Planning has begun for the 71st annual EUFMC.
+The 2024 educational program -- Driving Safety, Sustainability & Technical Expertise will feature presentations by fleet executives, manufacturers and industry experts.

 EUFMC is an educational conference attended by representatives of fleets from across the U.S. and Canada that operate, manage and maintain utility equipment.
 The annual conference is held at the Williamsburg Lodge and Conference Center in Williamsburg, Virginia.